SDFIdk/vanda_hydrometry_event_consumer/README.md

 	start --saveDb

 If the event is of type "measurement added" but the measurement already exists it will be updated.
 If the event is of type "measurement updated" but the measurement does not exist it will be ignored and a warning message logged.
+If the measurement type is "measurement updated" and the measurement exists, a new record is created and made "active" while the existing record will be made "not active".